dr-kd/jspos/README.md

 See demo using [vows](http://vowsjs.org/) testing in **test/**

-You can install jspos in your project (once jspos is published to npm) with this command: `npm install jspos`.
+You can install jspos in your project (once jsPOS is published to npm) with this command: `npm install jspos`.
 You can use it in your code, like this:

 ```javascript
 var jspos = require('jspos'),